 Whole Life Insurance

-Whole life insurance is a policy that covers the insured's whole life—hence the name—charging level premiums that accumulates a cash value that the insured can surrender, if they wish to terminate the policy, or borrow against, usually at lower interest rates than would be available elsewhere.
+Whole life insurance is a policy that covers the insured's whole life — hence the name — charging level premiums that accumulates a cash value that the insured can surrender, if they wish to terminate the policy, or borrow against, usually at lower interest rates than would be available elsewhere.
 Whole life insurance is also used in estate planning and business continuation plans, where term insurance would not be feasible.
 Unlike other insurance, the insurance company will eventually have to pay the benefit for a whole life policy, unless the insured cancels the policy or fails to pay the premiums.
-In fact, if the insured lives to 100 — or 120, under the newer 2001 standards — the policy matures, and the death benefit is paid to the owner of the policy.
+In fact, if the insured lives to 100 — or 120, under the newer 2001 standards — the policy matures, and the death benefit is paid to the policyowner.

 Modified whole life insurance has stepped premiums that allow young people to pay smaller premiums when they are making less, then after a specific time, the premiums step up to a higher level as the insured's income increases.
-Generally, there are about 2 or 3 steps in these policies.
+There are often 2 or 3 steps in these policies.

 Limited-payment life insurance requires the payment of premiums for a limited time for a lifetime protection.
 Most of the terms are for 10, 20, 25, or 30 years.
-At the end of the term, the policy is paid up—the policyowner does not pay any more premiums, but has lifetime protection, which is desirable for some people who don't want to pay premiums in retirement.
+At the end of the term, the policy is paid up — the policyowner does not pay any more premiums, but has lifetime protection, desirable for people who do not want to pay premiums in retirement.

 - tax-deferred buildup of cash values